SpecDec++: Boosting Speculative Decoding via Adaptive Candidate Lengths: Introduction

 \citet{pmlr-v202-leviathan23a} studied the problem of choosing the hyperparameter $K$ under the assumption that the acceptance rates of all the candidate tokens are constant.
 The authors showed that there exists one constant $K$ that can maximize the speedup.
 However, such an assumption is unrealistic and does not approximate real-world cases well.
 Whether the draft model and the target model align well depends on the hardness of predicting the next token.
 Intuitively, when the next token is unambiguous from the prefix, the draft model and the target model align well, which means the acceptance probability of the current candidate token is large compared to other cases.

-In this work, we aim to boost the performance of speculative decoding by adaptively choosing the candidate length $K$ for each round.
-We formalize the adaptive decision-making of $K$ for speculative decoding as a Markov Decision Process (MDP).
+In this work, we aim to boost the performance of any speculative decoding algorithm by adaptively choosing the candidate length $K$ for each round.
+We first formalize the adaptive decision-making of $K$ for speculative decoding as a Markov Decision Process (MDP).
 The decision to make at each timestep is whether or not to stop the current speculation round and submit the candidate tokens to the target model for verification and correction.
 The objective is to minimize the total inference time taken to generate a full response.
 Theoretically, we show that the optimal policy takes the form of a threshold policy, i.e., it is optimal to stop the speculation round whenever the probability of existing at least one rejected token in the candidates exceeds a threshold.

 Inspired by the theory, we propose \ours, an enhanced version of speculative decoding that adaptively determines the candidate length on the fly.
 First, we train an acceptance prediction head on top of the draft model to predict the acceptance probability of the candidate token.
 Training such an acceptance prediction head has two challenges: (1) there will be a severe class imbalance problem, e.g., most tokens generated by the draft model will have a high probability of acceptance, depending on how well the two models align; (2) the input sequence to the model contains mostly tokens from the target model and only a fraction of tokens generated by the draft model, so the training signal is sparse.
-To overcome the two challenges, we adopt a weighted Binary Cross-Entropy loss to address the class imbalance problem, and we adapt the random masking idea from BERT~\citep{devlin-etal-2019-bert} to randomly mix tokens from the target model and the draft model to increase training efficiency.
+To overcome the two challenges, we adopt a weighted Binary Cross-Entropy loss to address the class imbalance problem, and we develop a token mixing approach by randomly mixing tokens from the target model and the draft model to increase training efficiency.